secretstartups/handbook/developer-relations/developer-evangelism/index.html.md

 ### Corporate event support

 The Developer Evangelism and Technical Marketing teams play a key role in supporting events.
 We work closely alongside [Corporate Event Marketing](https://about.gitlab.com/handbook/marketing/integrated-marketing/corporate-events/) to provide strategic content and assistance for both corporate and third-party sponsored events.
 This collaboration ensures the success and seamless execution of various gatherings.
-To learn more please refer to the [Corporate Event Support page](/handbook/marketing/developer-relations/developer-evangelism/event-support/).
+To learn more please refer to the [Events page](/handbook/marketing/developer-relations/events/).

 ### Spokespersons